gromo.modules.growing_module.GrowingModule#

 Raises:

-• NotImplementedError – raised when include_previous is True and the previous module is of type MergeGrowingModule
+• NotImplementedError – if include_previous is True and the previous module is of type MergeGrowingModule

 extended_forward(x: Tensor, x_ext: Tensor | None = None, use_optimal_delta: bool = True, use_extended_input: bool = True, use_extended_output: bool = True) tuple[Tensor, Tensor | None][source]#

 Forward pass of the module with layer extension and layer update scaled according to the scaling factor.
 WARNING: does not store the input and pre-activity tensors.
 WARNING: the scaling factor is squared for the optimal delta and linear for the extension.
-(Instead of linear for the optimal delta and squared for the extension as in the theory).
+(Instead of linear for the optimal delta and root squared for the extension as in the theory).

 Parameters: